-RSRC will provide instruction and tutoring in ratios that maximize student learning.
-Personalized learning at RSRC is geared to provide the right student with the right lesson at the right time through the right instructional method.
-Because RSRC utilizes a blended learning approach which emphasizes personalized learning, the configuration of a classroom is far different than that of a traditional elementary school.
+RSAR will provide instruction and tutoring in ratios that maximize student learning.
+Personalized learning at RSAR is geared to provide the right student with the right lesson at the right time through the right instructional method.
+Because RSAR utilizes a blended learning approach which emphasizes personalized learning, the configuration of a classroom is far different than that of a traditional elementary school.
 See Appendix A-14 for additional information regarding blended learning.
-See also Appendix A-15 for a case study written by the Dell Foundation in 2012 describing the then current use of Blended Learning at Rocketship.
-25

-Our students are exchanged between a Humanities teacher (ELA and Social Studies and/or Science) and a Math teacher (Math and Science).
+Our younger students are exchanged between a Humanities teacher (ELA and/or Social Studies and Science) and a Math teacher (Math and/or Social Studies and Science).
 Additionally, these students spend a portion of their day in the Learning Lab.
 The Learning Lab is a combination of a computer lab and tutoring center.
-There is a full-set of leveled books where students can read independently at their "just right" level (the top of their independent reading level) as well as at computers running adaptive online programs that allow students to access instruction at exactly their current level of understanding.
+There is a full-set of leveled books where students can read independently at their "just right" level (the top of their independent reading level) as well as at computers running assignable online programs that allow students to access instruction at exactly their current level of understanding.

 We have selected the programs used during Learning Lab based on their ability to adapt to each student's skill level.
 If a student is struggling with a particular concept, our adaptive programs adjust the pacing and content the student presented in order to target additional practice until the concept is mastered.
-Current Online Learning Programs (OLPs) for math include ST Math, DreamBox and iReady for Math.
+Current Online Programs (OLP)s for math include ST Math, DreamBox and iReady for Math.
 Current OLPs for reading include Accelerated Reader (AR), iReady for Reading, and Lexia.
 Please see Appendix A-16 for descriptions of each of these software packages.
 While these are the OLPs currently in use, Rocketship is constantly searching for best in breed programs and reserves the right to change programs as it sees fit.
-Please also see Appendix A-17 for a research report regarding the efficacy of DreamBox, an OLP which Rocketship has used for several years.
+Please also see Appendix A-17 for a research report regarding the efficacy of DreamBox, the OLP which has been used at Rocketship since 2010.
+See also Appendix A-15 for a case study written by the Dell Foundation in 2012 describing the then current use of Blended Learning at Rocketship.
+25